olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Note_Microservice/README.md

 The application is composed of 3 Microservices :
 - Mediscreen Patient : in charge of managing patients and their personal data
 - Mediscreen Note : in charge of managing notes written by doctors
-- Mediscreen Report : in charge of generating reports evaluating the risk for patients to develop diabetes
+- Mediscreen Rapport : in charge of generating reports evaluating the risk for patients to develop diabetes

 This repository contains the Mediscreen Note Microservice.

 You will find the other Microservices in the following repositories :
 - Mediscreen Patient :
-- Mediscreen Report :
+- Mediscreen Rapport :

 ### Technologies used